Last Updated: December 5, 2025

 Innovation Score: High

-In the past 8 months, FullEnrich has released a solid amount of new features: a Chrome extension, V2 launch, a Clay integration, and a n8n integration.
+In the past 8 months, FullEnrich has released a solid amount of new features: a Chrome extension, V2 launch, a Clay integration, and an n8n integration.
 For a small team (40 or so employees), this is fairly impressive.

 They seem to be very responsive to user feedback, as they released a Clay integration because it’s something a lot of their users asked for.